nativve

 Performance data for future campaigns

-The partnership now has a bank of performance data, content insights, and audience learnings to build into any future campaigns they’d like to run.
+Better still, Moors for the Future’s Instagram following increased by nearly 25% thanks to the campaign and the partnership gained a bank of performance data, content insights, and audience learnings to build into any future campaigns.
 We look forward to iterating on the success of this campaign and partnering with them on our future 1% For The Planet contributions.

 Want to promote your NGO?
 Get in touch.